tallamjr/big-bear-demo/README.md

 am intentionally ignoring all statistics people who use R because well ..
 I am

 The trouble was that these new kids on the block with their shiny data science tools largely ignored the glorious database research that came before.
-And can you blame them, they just wanted to get on with visualising how many pople in 2nd class survived the Titantic incident.
+And can't you blame them, they just wanted to get on with visualising how many people in 2nd class survived the Titantic incident among other things.

-Over the years the bifurcation continued with DataFrame libraries working with data that could be processed in memory but what happens when you have some serious big data or worse yet and super complex join of two tables.
+Over the years the bifurcation continued with DataFrame libraries working with data that could be processed in memory, but what happens when you have some serious big data or worse yet and super complex join of two tables.

-Well, what you would do is naively bring everything into memory and hope that your large outer-product cross join can also fit in memory.
+Well, what you would do is naively bring everything into memory and hope that your large outer-product cross join intermediate computations can also fit in memory.
 But _it need-not be this way John!_

 Projects like Apache Spark were one of the few libraries that took database research seriously and put a lot of effort into understanding how best to create